Sugar Free Apple Crumble with Oats

 Directions for the stewed apple

-• On a medium heat, place the apples into a pan with the sugar replacement, 3 tbsps of water, the lemon juice and zest. stir to combine.
+• On a medium heat, place the chopped apples into a pan with the xylitol, 3 tbsps of water, plus the lemon juice and zest.
+Stir to combine.

 • Directions for the crumble topping

-• In a bowl mix the oats, ground almonds, sugar replacement and butter until you have a breadcrumb-like texture.
+• In a large bowl, mix together the oats, ground almonds, xylitol, and melted butter until you have a breadcrumb-like texture.

-• Place the crumbs onto a baking sheet and pre-bake in the oven for 15 mins turning them halfway through.
+• Spread the crumble mixture onto a baking sheet and bake for 15 minutes, turning it carefully halfway through, until golden and crisp.

 • Directions for the apple crumble